huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 <!-- accelerate_snippet_end -->

-To perform inference with the fune-tuned prior model, you will need to first create a prior pipeline by passing the `output_dir` to `DiffusionPpeline`, and then you can create a `KandinskyV22CombinedPipeline` with a pretrained or fine-tuned decoder checkpoint, along with all the modules of the prior pipeline you just created.
+To perform inference with the fine-tuned prior model, you will need to first create a prior pipeline by passing the `output_dir` to `DiffusionPipeline`.
+Then create a `KandinskyV22CombinedPipeline` from a pretrained or fine-tuned decoder checkpoint along with all the modules of the prior pipeline you just created.

 ```python
 from diffusers import AutoPipelineForText2Image, DiffusionPipeline